omallassi/adrust/README.md

 * [not started yet] Support different types of templates
 * [not started yet] Why not integrate with Microsoft Teams

-## Installation
+## Operating Env
 The current code line is tested on `MacOs / Rust 1.39` and build with `cargo`.
-Once all this pre-requisites installed, cloning the repo, `cargo test`and `cargo build` should be enough.
+[Travis CI](https://travis-ci.org/omallassi/adrust/builds) will build on `Linux / Windows` and `Rust 1.40`

+## Getting Started

+At this stage, the tool is not published on [crates.io](https://crates.io/). so `git clone` is for now your best friend.

+Once cloned, `cd` at the root of the cloned repo and run `cargo install --path cli` (the executable should be installed `$HOME/.cargo/bin/adr`)

-Run `adr config list` to view the default configuration (and why not modify it).
-Run `adr init` (from the `src dir`): directories specified in `config` should be created and a default template copied in `templates` sub-folder.
+Run `adr config list` to view the default configuration (and why not modify it) and `adr init` : directories specified in `config` should be created and a default template copied in `templates` sub-folder.

 ## Play...